shakivhussain/ShakivHussain/README.md

 My expertise includes Android, Kotlin and Core Java, Android Jetpack Components, Dependency Injection using Dagger 2, MVVM Architecture, and REST APIs and Firebase, Git, Retrofit.👨🏼‍💻

-With over 2 years of experience at Hood, Oyelabs, and Sudan's Tech ✅, I have had the opportunity to work on various projects, including a recently launched app that received funding from Shark Tank India. 🚀

-In my current role at Hood, I have played a key role in the development and maintenance of mobile application, consistently delivering high-quality results while staying up-to-date with the latest industry trends and technologies.

-I am passionate about using my skills to develop innovative mobile applications that provide value to users 🙌 .
-Whether working independently or as part of a team, I pride myself on my problem-solving skills, attention to detail, and ability to deliver results on time and within budget 🤝.

 <img src="https://github.com/shakivhussain/Shakiv_Hussain/blob/master/Resource/banner.png" alt="Hello world">